 Priority Areas

 The National Association of Women and the Law helps change laws that negatively impact women’s lives.
-It works to advance women’s human rights and substantive equality in the 3 priority areas of violence against women, reproductive rights, and the climate crisis.
+Its mission is to advance women’s rights and substantive equality in the priority areas of ending violence against women, fighting for reproductive justice, defending women’s rights in the climate crisis, and advancing women’s economic security and prosperity.

 Advance feminist law reform in Canada